Updated: April 29, 2016

 If there was one branch of service that was synonymous with tattoos, I think it would be the Navy.
 The days of a Sailor pulling into some exotic far east port and having a few drinks, and then heading down to the local tattoo artist have been seriously hampered by the latest instructions.
 A Sailor can still get a tattoo, but he or she must consider a number of things before picking the location, size, and content.
 So before you get your next tattoo, keep reading!

 The policies of tattooing, branding, and body art extend to those wishing to join the Navy.
-Below I have quoted a section of the Navy recruiting manual which discusses the topic.
+Below I have quoted a section of the Navy recruiting manual which discusses the topic (there have been various updates, and those are defined at the bottom of the article).

 Four criteria will be used to determine whether tattoos/body art/brands are permitted for Navy personnel: content, location, size and cosmetic.
 (During the screening process, tattoos must be seen either in person or by sighting a photograph) The following has been extracted from NAVADMIN 082/16, CNRC N3 Operational Notice #43, and NAVCOMCRUITCOMINST 1130.8J (CHG 8):